 Having reached the end of this list, you might issue a sigh of relief or maybe even feel a little amused — after all, these things happened so long ago, and medical practice is now, surely, free of prejudice.

 However, discriminating and scientifically inaccurate medical diagnostics have persisted well into the 21st century.
-In 1952, the DSM-I defined homosexuality as a “sociopathic personality disturbance.”
+In 1952, the

 The next edition, the DSM-II, which appeared in 1968, listed homosexuality as a “sexual deviation.”
 It took until 1973 for the APA to remove this sexual orientation from its list of disorders that required clinical treatment.